Gusto/contract_value_object/README.md

 Run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local enbironment, run `bundle exec rake install`.
+To install this gem onto your local environment, run `bundle exec rake install`.
 To release a new version:
 1. `rake release`